RhanaTeix/FeM-Interactive-Rating-Component/README.md

 # FeM-Interactive-Rating-Component
->A Challenge from Front-end Mentor to create a Interactive Rating Component, 1 to 5 and a thank message
+>A Challenge from Front-end Mentor to create a Interactive Rating Component, 1 to 5 and a thank you message

 <!-- Live demo [_here_](https://www.example.com).
 When on gitpage or vercel include the link here. -->